Scottsdale Trespassing Lawyer

 Common Defense Strategies That Can Be Used for Arizona Trespassing Charges

 At Davidson Criminal Defense & DUI Law Firm, our number one priority is your freedom.
 Whatever your trespassing charges might entail, we are ready to listen to your side of the story and determine the right course of legal action to take in your defense.
 There are several different strategies that may work effectively in your case.
-We are here to review your case and implement one or more of the following defense strategies:
+We can review your case and implement one or more of the defense strategies listed below:

 • Lack of notice.
 A key aspect of every valid trespassing case is that you must have been notified or made aware of the fact that your presence on the property was not permitted.
 If there was no real indication that your presence was not allowed, such as a sign, fencing, or a verbal communication or warning, then you may be able to use this as your defense.